-- For wood louvers or grilles: 20% - For metal louvers or grilles: 60%

-Follow these rules to ensure that vents and ducts provide adequate air flow:

-- Each vent opening must be no smaller than 100 square inches . - Ducts must have the same crosssectional area as free area of the opening. - Rectangular ducts must have a minimum dimension of no less than three inches. - All screens must have mesh 1⁄4" or larger. - Moveable louvers must be locked open or interconnected with the equipment so that they open automatically during operation. - Keep louvers and grills clean and free of debris or other obstructions.
+- For wood louvers or grilles: 20% - For metal louvers or grilles: 60% Follow these rules to ensure that vents and ducts provide adequate air flow: - Each vent opening must be no smaller than 100 square inches. - Ducts must have the same crosssectional area as free area of the opening. - All dimensions for rectangular ducts must be no less than three inches. - All screens must have mesh 1⁄4" or larger. - Moveable louvers must be locked open or interconnected with the equipment so that they open automatically during operation. - Keep louvers and grills clean and free of debris or other obstructions.